Skip to main content

 • Lower property values and difficulty in selling homes

-The County, in partnership with Comcast, has completed build-out to several, high-density neighborhoods in the north County.
+The County has several neighborhood projects approved by Comcast for build-out that will provide service to approximately 130 homes.
 These areas have at least 15 homes per cable mile that will sign up for a minimum of one year of service.
+In addition, there are eight to nine other projects under review that will assist an additional 160 homes.

 In 2021, the state’s “pilot” grant for broadband funding was awarded to Baltimore County to support construction to 24 homes along Grace Road and Black Rock Road.
 Construction completed in 2022 and services have been established to these homes.
 This project was instrumental in developing a process to support future initiatives.